ktorio/ktor-documentation/topics/client-engines.md

 The [Ktor HTTP client](client-create-and-configure.md) is multiplatform and runs on JVM, [Android](https://kotlinlang.org/docs/android-overview.html), [JavaScript](https://kotlinlang.org/docs/js-overview.html) (including WebAssembly), and [Native](https://kotlinlang.org/docs/native-overview.html) targets.
-Each platform requires a specific engine to process network requests.
+Each platform requires a specific client engine to process network requests.

+Ktor provides several engines for different platforms.
 For example, you can use `Apache` or `Jetty` for JVM applications, `OkHttp` or `Android` for Android, `Curl` for desktop applications targeting Kotlin/Native.

-Every engine differs slightly in features and configuration, so you can choose the one that best meets your platform and use-case needs.
+Each engine supports different features and configuration options.
+For multiplatform projects, you can use Ktor's default engines or select specific engines for individual targets.

 ## Supported platforms {id="platforms"}